ashleyqqqq/ashleyqqqq.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 #header:
-#  image:"images/夜景照广州.jpg"
+#  image:"images/ashley.jpg"
 ---

-My name is Qing, and I am an undergraduate student in UC Davis.
+Hello, My name is Qing (Ashley).
+Currently, I am a MA Statistics student at Columbia University.
+I finished my undergraduate study at UC Davis.
 This is the blog for sharing my data science projects.